MobiApp121/PressBooks-MobiAp121-Publishing/README.md

   [PDF]: http://pressbooks.com/prince        "Note: they use the non-free software Prince XML for PDF export."

-  Mobiapp121 is developing a free PDF alternative which will be added to this repository as soon as possible.
-There is [mPDF for PressBooks](https://github.com/pressbooks/pressbooks-mpdf) as a free opensource alternative but we find it doesn't parse very well.
+Mobiapp121 uses the watermarked free version of Prince for internal Pre-Press checking only we then produce the final proof for print via the methods outlined above.
+There is [mPDF for PressBooks](https://github.com/pressbooks/pressbooks-mpdf) as a free opensource alternative.
+We find it doesn't parse CSS/fonts very well though it is the current best alternative.
+We recommend to use Prince as outlined or you can obtain a [commercial licence](https://www.princexml.com/).

 Important!